andresgomezfrr/normalizer/docs/_posts/2017-02-14-custom-functions.md

 ```

 On each `process` call the normalize gives you a 'key' that is a kafka message key, and 'value' that is the deserialized json.
 You must return a KeyValue object with the new `key` and new Map instance with the transformations.

 ### FlatMapperFunction

 The base abstract class that you need to implement your own FlatMapperFunction is [FlatMapperFunction class](https://github.com/wizzie-io/normalizer/blob/master/service/src/main/java/io/wizzie/ks/normalizer/funcs/FlatMapperFunction.java)

-The FlatMapper allow us to generate zero, one or more message from one message.
+The FlatMapper allows us to generate zero, one or more message from one message.
 The method that we need to implement is:

 ```java
 public Iterable<KeyValue<String, Map<String, Object>>> process(String key, Map<String, Object> value) {